 Limited availability – Due to the slow growth rate – it takes 3+ years to grow from 1 gallon to a 2 gallon size.

-Primary photo courtesy of Buchholz Nursery.
+The first photo is Amagi shigure in my display garden.
 The second photo is courtesy of Trent Sullivan.